That's Freedom

 "That's Freedom" is a song written and performed by American singer-songwriter, Tom Kimmel.
 It was taken from his debut studio album, 5 to 1 and reached number 64 on the US Billboard Hot 100 in July 1987.

 John Farnham version

 In 1990, Australian pop rock singer John Farnham recorded a version of "That's Freedom".
 It was released in September 1990 as the second single from his 14th studio album Chain Reaction.
 The song peaked at number six on the Australian Singles Chart.
 At the ARIA Music Awards of 1991, the song was nominated for Single of the Year.

+Live versions of Farnham performing "That's Freedom" have subsequently been released on the albums Full House and Live at the Regent Theatre – 1st July 1999.